peredelsky/React-Node.js-E-commerce-App/README.md

 DB_PORT=5432
 SECRET_KEY=secretkey123

-2) Install node_modules by in both directories
+2) Install node_modules by "npm i" in both directories

 3) Run by "npm run dev" in server directory and by "npm start" in client